scindex/scindex/scindex.md

   - *Description*: Software that manages a collection of computer servers (a cluster) as a single system, handling resource allocation, scheduling, and fault tolerance.
   - *Examples*: Apache Mesos, HashiCorp Nomad

+- **P0499**: Provisional Orchestration & Management Item
+  - *Description*: A temporary holding category for Orchestration & Management items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: P05 - System Startup & Firmware
 _Low-level software that initializes hardware during the boot process.
 Includes bootloaders, device drivers, and firmware update mechanisms._